iterative/dvc.org/static/docs/user-guide/contributing-documentation.md

 ## Development environment

-To submit your changes in the documentation, you will first need to setup the development environment of the project.
+If you need to submit a change to the JS engine, or a substantial change to the docs and would like to test them locally, then please follow the steps below:

 * Get the latest development version.
 Fork and clone the repo using one of the following methods: